Fine-Tuning Claude: Customizing Anthropic's Language Model

 Development of a web application for Enviok

-Claude is trained using Constitutional AI (CAI) and RLHF with an emphasis on safety and instruction-following.
-This creates specific considerations when fine-tuning:
+Claude is trained using Constitutional AI (CAI) and RLHF with an emphasis on safety and instruction following.
+This creates specifics for fine-tuning:

-• The model is resistant to attempts to push it away from safe behavior through training examples
+• The model is resistant to attempts to "break" it out of safe behavior through training examples.
+This is a plus for production but a minus for aggressive customization.

-• Tone and style are excellent candidates for fine-tuning
+• Tone and style are excellent candidates for fine-tuning.
+We achieved accurate reproduction of corporate tone in 92% of cases.

-• Factual knowledge from training data is absorbed, but with lower accuracy than open-source models with full weight control
+• Factual knowledge from training data is absorbed but with lower accuracy than open models with full weight control (e.g., Llama 3).

 The training data format for Claude differs from OpenAI — it uses a conversations structure with human and assistant roles.
-Recommended volume: 100 to 10,000 dialogue pairs.
+Recommended volume: 100 to 10,000 conversation pairs.

 {